 Important to check: That the advertised price is actually less than the current open market value.
 It may be similar, or it may even be higher.

 Property in up and coming areas.
 Some property gurus will advise that buying a property in an up and coming area is the perfect way to secure a property bargain.
-However, this is something that is always very difficult to call.
+However, this is something that is always very difficult to call and more so at the moment.

 Important to know: Regeneration projects do not automatically result in rising property prices.
 Areas described as ‘up and coming’ often take a very long time to arrive, and often never do.